Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 ## Prerequisites

-- Some available space on your hard drive or a USB drive (about 10 GB should be enough).
+- Some available space on your hard drive or a USB drive (about 10 GB should be enough, probably much less).
 - If you have a machine without Linux and or without root rights, a virtual box session with Linux installed is also fine.

 ### Preparatory tasks